Fahmudul/Basic-CPP-problem/README.md

 ---

-### **2. Find the Maximum of Three Numbers**
+### **2. Find the Maximum number from an array created by user input**
-Write a program that takes three integers as input and prints the largest number.
+Write a program that takes number then set it in the array as input and prints the largest number.
 - **Hint:** Use `if-else` conditions.

 ---